For this reason, a great deal of state resources have been in place to benefit the state’s most disadvantaged residents.

 This is in line with the government’s effort to both fund and directly serve low-income families with children.

-From cash benefits to food and medical assistance, Massachusetts ensures that no single mother is left behind.
+From cash benefits to food and medical assistance, Massachusetts ensures that no single mother is left behind in times of need.

 The Massachusetts Transitional Aid to Families with Dependent Children Program provides temporary cash assistance to families with children and pregnant women with little or no assets or income.

-As a condition of eligibility for TAFDC, participants may be required to perform a work-related activity in order to receive benefits.
+As a condition of eligibility for TAFDC, participants may be required to perform a work-related activity in order to receive benefit.
+Recipients are limited to 24 months of assistance only.

-To apply for TAFDC, please contact your local Transitional Assistance Office (click here).
+To apply for TAFDC, please contact your local Transitional Assistance Office.
 If you are not sure which office to contact, please call the Application Information Hotline at 1-800-249-2007.

 SNAP (formerly Food Stamps) helps low-income people and families in Massachusetts with cash assistance to buy a month’s worth of healthy food they need for a nutritionally adequate diet.

 The amount of SNAP benefits you get depends on your household size, income, and expenses.
-In 2014, the average monthly food stamps benefit in Massachusetts was about $210 per household.
+The average monthly food stamps benefit in Massachusetts is about $352 per household with children.

-The program pregnant, breastfeeding and postpartum women, infants, and children up to age 5 who are determined to be “at nutritional risk”.
-Single fathers and other caregivers of kids under 5 are encouraged to apply.
+The program covers pregnant, breastfeeding and postpartum women, infants, and children up to age 5 who are determined to be “at nutritional risk”.

 Many Massachusetts communities have diaper banks or other free diaper programs.
 Families may receive up to 30 disposable diapers per month per child, but benefits may vary depending on where you live.

-To apply for free diapers, you should either contact the diaper program directly (click here), or contact the WIC office or other family service agency that distributes diapers for your local diaper bank.
+To apply for free diapers, you should either contact the diaper program directly, or contact the WIC office or other family service agency that distributes diapers for your local diaper bank.

 In Massachusetts, Medicaid and SCHIP (State Children’s Health Insurance Program) are combined into one program called MassHealth — a public need-based health insurance program for low income residents in Massachusetts.